How to Start Crafting in Albion Online

 - Material cost.
 The exact stack of refined materials the craft will consume.

 - Return rate.
 Your chance to get some of those materials back.
-A base chance plus bonuses from the city, your spec, and focus.
+A base chance plus bonuses from the city, focus, and the daily city bonus.

 - Focus toggle.
 A checkbox labeled “Use Focus”.
 Ticking it spends focus from your character pool to massively increase the return rate on this craft.